 Net assets represent the difference between assets and liabilities.
 Net assets invested in capital assets consist of capital assets, net of accumulated depreciation.
-Net assets are reported as restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
+Net assets are reported as restricted when there are limitations imposed on their use either through enabling legislation or external restrictions imposed by creditors, grantors or laws or regulations of other governments.
 Net assets have been restricted for State and Federally funded programs.